9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 If you choose a premium term that is too short, and you’re unable to pay your premiums when they are due, it would cause the automatic premium loan to kick in.

-If this occurs, your total cost would most likely be much more than choosing a longer premium term that you can afford.
+This not only affects your policy’s cash value but also incurs interest that you would need to pay off.
+If this occurs, your total cost would most likely be much more as compared to choosing a longer premium term that you can afford.

-#3 Expected Rate of Return & Cash Value
+Expected Rate of Return & Cash Value

 For a quick crash course, they partake in the profit of your insurer’s participating fund to accumulate cash value in the form of guaranteed and non-guaranteed bonuses.